-During 2019, UL established a new credit facility the form of an intercompany agreement with Unum Group Inc. The agreement is in place to provide additional credit to UL if there are any exceptional short-term liquidity needs, however the Directors consider the likelihood of the facility being called upon as remote.
+In 2019, UL established a liquidity facility the form of an intercompany agreement with Unum Group Inc. The agreement is in place to provide additional credit to UL if there are any exceptional short-term liquidity needs, however the Directors consider the likelihood of the facility being called upon as remote.